What Is Church Revitalization, and Where Do We Begin?

 So, where does revitalization begin?
 With structures or with people?
 The answer is complex.
 In some congregations, there’s energy and willingness to change systems immediately.
 In others, change must start more personally—through trust, healing, and gospel transformation in individual lives.

-My First Church: A Case Study in Healing Before Structure
+A Case Study in Healing

 The first church I pastored was hurting.
 The previous pastor resigned abruptly.
 The one before him had passed away from heart and kidney failure.
 The people were grieving, uncertain, and tired.
 They didn’t need a new vision statement or revised bylaws.
 They needed a shepherd.